felixroz/faker-api-study-case/README.md

 Search for the image of your container and copy it's ID

 # Getting Data from the container
-After that we need to retrieve data from the container volume To do that
+After that, we need to retrieve data from the container volume To do that
 ```shell
 sudo docker cp <your-container-id>:/taxfix-challenge.db /taxfix-challenge.db